50 Therapeutic Mental Health Journal Prompts

 At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 In addition, we work as an integrated team providing information about the 50 Therapeutic Journal Prompts for Mental Health and other aspects of treatment.

 Journal Prompts for Mental Health Overview

-If you’ve ever struggled with stress or any form of a mental health issue, you may have found how helpful it can be to keep a journal.
+If you’ve ever struggled with stress or any form of mental health issue, you may have found how helpful it can be to keep a journal.
 Getting things off of your chest/mind and onto paper can help us not only face what we are dealing with but also provide a means of self-expression.

 Mental health includes our emotional, psychological, and social well-being.
-It affects how we think, feels, and act as we cope with life.
+It affects how we think, feel, and act as we cope with life.
 It also helps determine how we handle stress, depression, anxiety, relate to others, and make choices.

 - Write down five things that make you incredibly happy and describe why they make you feel this way.

 - What do you fear the most?
 Why?
 Is your fear rational?